Arkanosis/treestats/README.md

 ╰─────┴──────┴─────────────╯
 ```

-### Top 3 extensions with more than 10 files sorted by increasing total size
+### Top 3 extensions with more than 10 files sorted by increasing file count

 ```console
 $ treestats analyze ~/Music | awk '$2 > 10' | sort -nk2 | head -n 3